Ekito/Simple-KML/README.markdown

 Using Simple KML is straightforward.
 It is based on an Android library project.
 Import the library project in your eclipse workspace and reference it following [these steps](http://developer.android.com/guide/developing/projects/projects-eclipse.html#ReferencingLibraryProject).

-To serialize a KML file, you will need to build an InputStream from it and use this method:
+To serialize a KML file, you will need to build either a File, an InputNode, an InputStream, a Reader or a String from it and use this method:

-`kml = kmlSerializer.read(inputStream);`
+`kml = kmlSerializer.read(source);`

 ## What's next?